Find Affordable College Courses

 Santa Clara, CA

-Santa Clara University did quite well in this year’s ranking of the best value schools for aerospace and aeronautical engineering students.
-It came in at #6 on the list.
-Located in the city of Santa Clara, SCU is a private not-for-profit school with a medium-sized student population.
+Santa Clara University ranked #6 on this year’s Best Value Aeronautical Engineering Schools list.
+Located in the midsize city of Santa Clara, SCU is a private not-for-profit school with a medium-sized student population.

-Full Aerospace & Aeronautical Engineering at Santa Clara University Report
+Read full report on Aerospace & Aeronautical Engineering at Santa Clara University

 San Jose State University did quite well in this year’s ranking of the best value schools for aerospace and aeronautical engineering students.
 It came in at #7 on the list.
 San Jose State is a fairly large public school located in the large city of San Jose.

-As a testament to the quality of education it offers, San Jose State also is in the top 15% of our Best Aeronautical Engineering Schools ranking.
+In addition to its great value ranking, San Jose State is in the top 15% of all schools on our Best Aeronautical Engineering Schools list.

 #8